 - Flexibility: you decide the amount you want to give each employee on an individual basis.
 They then use the warrants how they choose.

-- Simplicity:there are different modes of implementation, including solutions that allow employees to manage the entire procedure via a dedicated website.
+- Simplicity: there are different modes of implementation, including ones that allow the employees to manage the entire procedure via a digital platform.

 Good to know